MstMoonshine/FSPL/doc/stage2/stage2.md

 - Primitive: `int`, `float` and `char`
 - Derived: arrays, structures and functions

-And there are only two situations where type checking is necessary: assignments of variables and evaluations of expressions.
+And there are three situations where type checking is necessary: assignments of variables, evaluations of expressions and return values of functions.